-The Lord Jesus Christ commissioned his disciples, and by extension, his whole church: “Go ye into all the world, and preach1 the gospel to every creature” (Mark 16:15).
-This worldwide proclamation of the Gospel is a general call to all who find themselves “under the sound” of it, inviting all hearers (and readers!) to turn to him in faith and repentance.
+The Lord Jesus Christ commissioned his disciples, and by extension, his whole church: “Go ye into all the world, and preach1 the gospel to every creature” (Mark 16.15).
+This worldwide proclamation of the gospel is a general call to all who find themselves “under the sound” of it, inviting all hearers (and readers) to turn to Christ in faith and repentance.

-The apostle Paul understood this too: “Now then we are ambassadors for Christ, as though God did beseech you by us: we pray you in Christ’s stead, be ye reconciled to God” (2 Corinthians 5:20).
-For it is God himself who issues the call of the Gospel, through us: “God…now commandeth all men every where to repent” (Acts 17:30).
+The apostle Paul understood this too: “Now then we are ambassadors for Christ, as though God did beseech you by us: we pray you in Christ’s stead, be ye reconciled to God” (2 Corinthians 5.20).
+For it is God himself who issues the call of the gospel, through his people who share the gospel: “God…now commandeth all men every where to repent” (Acts 17.30).

-So, here are a few examples of God’s Gospel call to you:
+So, here are several examples of God’s gospel call to you, reader:

 Moreover, salvation is not to be weakly offered to people, in a way that gives them the idea, “You can take it or leave it, it doesn’t matter.”
 It really does matter!

-The preacher must therefore strive to “compel them to come in” (Luke 14:23)—strongly urging and beseeching people, and warning them of the awful judgment of God that will justly fall upon them for their sins if they refuse to come to Christ.
+The preacher must therefore “compel them to come in” (Luke 14.23)—strongly urging and beseeching people, and warning them of the awful judgment of God that will justly fall upon them for their sins if they refuse to come to Christ.

-Doing whatever we can to lift up Christ3 (John 3:14-15) is certainly a most excellent means by which we ought to bring glory to God.
+Doing whatever we can to lift up Christ (John 3.14-15) is certainly a most excellent means by which we ought to bring glory to God.

 Is it illogical for a Calvinist to invite any individual sinner to come to Christ?
-No.
+No, it is logical.

-If God the Father sent his only begotten Son into the world “that whosoever believeth in him should not perish, but have everlasting life” (John 3:16), and if any group of people can be addressed in general: “Believe in the Son of God, and you shall not perish but have everlasting life”—then we can certainly give the same particular invitation to an any individual as Paul and Silas gave to their Philippian jailor: “Believe on the Lord Jesus Christ, and thou4 shalt be saved” (Acts 16:31).
+If God the Father sent his only begotten Son into the world “that whosoever believeth in him should not perish, but have everlasting life” (John 3.16), and if any group of people can be addressed in general: “Believe in the Son of God, and you shall not perish but have everlasting life”—then we can certainly give the same particular invitation to an any individual as Paul and Silas gave to their Philippian jailor: “Believe on the Lord Jesus Christ, and thou3 shalt be saved” (Acts 16.31).

-Notice even here in this Gospel promise what these prisoners for Christ’s sake offered to their jailor: it was a promise of an actual salvation, not a potential salvation dependent upon the jailor’s decision for Christ: “Believe…and thou shalt be saved”.
+Notice even here in this gospel promise what these prisoners for Christ’s sake offered to their jailor: it was a promise of an actual salvation, not an hypothetically potential salvation dependent upon the jailor’s decision for Christ: “Believe…and thou shalt be saved.”

 Believers in the Saviour are saved by the Saviour.